-In the event of there being more applicants than there are places available, the Governors will apply the following criteria in the priority order of categories as listed below:
+In the event of there being more applicants than there are places available, the Governors will apply the following criteria in the priority order of categories as listed below:-

-Children who have a Statement of Special Educational Needs or EHC Plan which names Wenlock Junior School will be offered a place.
+Children who have a statement of Special Educational Needs or an Education, Health and Care Plan which names Wenlock Junior School will be offered a place.

-- 1. All 'looked after' children or children who were previously 'looked after' but immediately after being 'looked after' became subject to an adoption, child arrangements or special guardianship order whose carers fulfil the Admissions' criteria listed under 3 or 4 below. - 2.
-Siblings of children already at the school at the date of proposed admission, whose parents/carers fulfil the admissions criteria listed under 3 and 4 below. - 3. (a) Children of parent(s)/guardian(s) who worship regularly in any of the Church of England Churches in the Luton Deanery at the time of application.
-For the purpose of this policy, "regularly" will be deemed to be at least once in each month for a period of six months or more.

-(b) Children of parent(s)/guardian(s) who worship regularly in a Church of England Church who move into the Luton Deanery less than six months from the date of proposed admissions.

-(c) Children of parent(s)/guardian(s) who live in the Luton Deanery and who regularly worship in a Church of England Church outside Luton Deanery, but still within the Diocese of St. Albans.
+- 1. "All 'looked after' children or children who were previously 'looked after' but immediately after being 'looked after' became subject to an adoption, child arrangement or special guardianship order, including those who appear to the school to have been in state care outside of England and ceased to be in care as a result of being adopted. - 2.
+Siblings of children already at the School at the date of proposed admission, whose parents/carers fulfil the admissions criteria listed under 4 or 5 below: - 3. (a) Children of parent(s)/guardian(s) who worship regularly in any of the Church of England Churches in the Luton Deanery at the time of application.
+For the purpose of this policy, "regularly" will be deemed at least once in each month for a period of six months or more. - (b) Children of parent(s)/guardian(s) who worship regularly in a Church of England church who move into the Luton Deanery less than six months from the date of proposed admission. - (c) Children of parent(s)/guardian(s) who live in Luton Deanery and who regularly worship in a Church of England Church outside Luton Deanery, but still within the Diocese of St. Albans.

-A letter verifying the required level of attendance to support applications for admission under categories 3(a), 3(b) and 3(c) would be required.
+A letter verifying the required level of attendance to support applications for admission under categories 4(a), 4(b) and 4(c) would be required.

 - 4. Children of parent(s)/guardian(s) who are regular attendees at another place of Christian worship which, at the time of application, is a current paid up member of "Churches Together in Luton".
-A letter would be required verifying the level of attendance to accompany applications in this category. - Any other children 'looked after' by a local authority or children who were previously 'looked after' but immediately after being 'looked after' became subject to an adoption, child arrangement or special guardianship order. - 6.
-Siblings of children already at the school at the proposed date of admission. - 7.
-Children from Crawley Green Infant School catchment area as defined by the local authority. - 8.
-Children from Crawley Green Infant School living outside the area as defined in Category 7 above. - 9.
+A letter would be required verifying the level of attendance to accompany applications in this category. - 5.
+Siblings of children already at the school at the proposed date of admission. - 6.
+Children from Crawley Green Infants School catchment area as defined by the local authority. - 7.
+Children from Crawley Green Infants School living outside the area as defined in Category 7 above. - 8.
 Any other children.